 The anchoring process depends on the type of anchor that comes with the umbrella.
 Some are as simple as pushing the pole into the sand and twisting it to activate the auger/screw at the end of the pole.
 Others require filling a sandbag or extending tie-downs and planting stakes into the ground.

-All beach umbrellas offer some UV protection.
-Even a rain umbrella on the beach blocks harmful rays.
-Some materials block more rays than others, and extra UV coatings and treatments can further enhance the umbrella’s ability to keep harmful rays away from your skin.
+All beach umbrellas offer some UV protection; even a rain umbrella on the beach blocks harmful rays.
+Some materials block more rays than others, and extra UV coatings and treatments can further enhance the umbrella’s ability to keep harmful rays away from the user’s skin.

 Most beach umbrellas have an anchor system at the bottom of the pole that won’t work on a patio.
-However, clamp-on umbrellas will work on a patio chair or table.
-A beach umbrella that doesn’t have a built-in anchoring system and fits into a standard patio umbrella stand could work on a patio.
+However, it depends on the umbrella design.
+For example, clamp-on umbrellas will work on a patio chair or table, and some umbrellas have a pole that can fit in a patio table that has a pole opening.